-Parachute murder plot: The woman who walked away
+Parachute plot: The ex-girlfriend who walked away

 Emile Cilliers tried to murder his wife by sabotaging her parachute.
 To get what he wanted, he was willing to condemn Victoria Cilliers to a terrifying death: the unimaginable panic as she cut away her main canopy and waited - in vain - for the reserve to deploy.